 Take an onion ring and dip it in the almond flour bowl, coating it.
-Then dip it in the egg, then back in the almond flour, then back in the egg, and finally coating it completely in the pork panko/coconut mixture.
+Then dip it in the egg, then back in the almond flour, then back in the egg, and finally coating it completely in the pork pork panko.
 Set aside on a plate and repeat until all onion rings have been coated.

 Once the oil is hot and all the onions are coated, place 3-4 rings in the deep fryer at a time (add more or less depending on the size of your fryer).
 Fry for about 2-4 minutes, or until they are golden brown and crispy.
 Remove from oil with a slotted spoon and cool on a paper towel (to preserve as much oil as possible, cool directly on a plate instead to keep the oil from soaking into the paper towel).
 Repeat until all onion rings have been cooked.